Head-twitch response: Psychedelics lacking head twitches in animals

 There are few or no known examples of serotonergic psychedelics with hallucinogenic effects in humans that do not produce the HTR in animals.
 It was suggested that one of the only observed exceptions, the LSD prodrug ALD-52 (1-acetyl-LSD), could be explained by species differences in metabolism.
 However, subsequent research found that ALD-52 actually does produce the HTR.
 Other possible exceptions, including various 2C psychedelics like 2C-B, 2C-I, and 2C-D, as well as the phenylpiperazine TFMPP, may be explained by these agents having relatively low intrinsic activity at the serotonin 5-HT_{2A} receptor and by species differences in sensitivity to HTR elicitation by serotonin 5-HT_{2A} receptor partial agonists (mice being more sensitive than rats).
 Dimethyltryptamine (DMT) shows effects on the HTR in mice that are highly strain-dependent, including producing an HTR comparable to other psychedelics, producing an HTR that is much weaker than that of other psychedelics, or producing no HTR at all.
 These conflicting results may be due to rapid metabolism of DMT and/or other peculiarities of DMT in different species.

+In contrast to serotonergic psychedelics, oneirogens like harmine and ibogaine do not produce the HTR in rodents.